Feeding kept bees

 To encourage the workers to actually store the sugar-solution for the long winter, one makes the concentration doubly strong.

-To merely stimulate the queen, making an attempt to fool her into believing the honey-flow has actually started, one uses a much more dilute solution; they will not store it.
+To merely stimulate the queen in an attempt to fool her into believing the honey-flow has actually started, one uses a much more dilute solution; they will not store it.

 That little feeder is inserted snugly into the entrance of the hive.